LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Remix.md

 :::note
 You can deploy a contract on Lisk Mainnet by adopting the same process.
-For deploying to Mainnet, ensure that your wallet has enough ETH.
+Before deploying to Mainnet, ensure that your wallet has enough ETH.
 :::

 ## 1. Open Remix